Latest Ethereum Classic (ETC) News Update

 Deep Dive

-"ETC is holding onto its identity as a secure PoW settlement chain — but with declining ecosystem traction and intensifying competition, momentum remains fragile." – @Nicat_eth (7.5K followers · 33.5K+ impressions · 2025-12-01 20:53 UTC) View original post What this means: This is bearish for ETC because it highlights a critical structural weakness: despite its value proposition as a secure, miner-supported chain, slow developer activity and competition from faster L1s are capping its growth and increasing downside risk.
+"ETC is holding onto its identity as a secure PoW settlement chain — but with declining ecosystem traction and intensifying competition, momentum remains fragile." – @Nicat_eth (7.5K followers · 1 December 2025 08:53 UTC) View original post What this means: This is bearish for ETC because it underscores fundamental headwinds like low developer activity that could hinder adoption and price appreciation despite its philosophical strengths.

 Conclusion